junxit/us-congress-bills-115/metadata.md

 - 2017-03-09 — Introduced in Senate
 - 2017-03-09 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S1749-1750)
+- 2018-03-20 — Committee on Foreign Relations.
+Ordered to be reported with an amendment favorably.
+- 2018-03-20 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment and with an amended preamble.
+Without written report.
+- 2018-03-20 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment and with an amended preamble.
+Without written report.
+- 2018-03-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 355.